-How to Become an Environmental Engineer
+How to Become an Environmental Engineer About this section

 A bachelor’s degree is needed to become an environmental engineer.

-Environmental engineers must have a bachelor’s degree in environmental engineering or a related field, such as civil, chemical, or mechanical engineering.
-Employers also value practical experience.
-Therefore, cooperative engineering programs, in which college credit is awarded for structured job experience, are valuable as well.
-Getting a license improves the chances for employment.
+Environmental engineers typically need a bachelor’s degree in environmental engineering or a related field, such as civil, chemical, or general engineering.
+Some employers prefer to hire candidates who have practical experience.
+Therefore, internships or cooperative engineering programs may be valuable as well.

-- A degree from an engineering program accredited by ABET
+- A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam